USS New York (BB-34): Interwar period

-She remained with the Pacific Fleet training as part of the series of Fleet Problems until 1937.
+Fleet Problem XX.
+20-27 February 1939.
+The ship was engaged in a traditional battleship on battleship tactical simulated battle.
+The ship was judged to have been sunk through dive bomber and submarine attack.
+The battleship then participated in a simulated invasion of Puerto Rico.

+The USS New York took no further part in fleet exercises as she was deployed to the Atlantic as part of Franklin Roosevelt’s Neutrality patrols.

 That year she was selected to carry now-Admiral Rodman, the President's personal representative for the coronation of King George VI and Queen Elizabeth, and New York took part in the Grand Naval Review of 20 May 1937 as sole U.S. Navy representative.
 In 1937, eight 1.1 in/75 caliber AA guns in two quadruple mounts were added to improve the light AA armament.
 New York was fitted with XAF radar in February 1938, including the first United States duplexer so a single antenna could both send and receive.
 This made her the second ship to be outfitted with radar after the destroyer Leary.
 The tests conducted on New York led to similar radars being installed on the Brooklyn-class and St. Louis-class cruisers as well as newer battleship West Virginia.
 For several years, she served primarily as a training ship for midshipmen and newly enlisted sailors.

 In September 1939, New York joined the Neutrality Patrol, safeguarding sea lanes in the North Atlantic, and served as flagship with the Atlantic Squadron, later redesignated the United States Atlantic Fleet, for the next 27 months.
 In July 1941, she protected a convoy of U.S. troops moving to garrison Iceland.
 She was in the midst of a refit on 7 December 1941, when the Imperial Japanese Navy attacked Pearl Harbor, sinking many of the battleships in the U.S. Pacific Fleet and bringing the United States into World War II.